mykeln/teslaprep/model_y_checklist.md

 - [ ] 9.
 Test all doors to ensure they open and close without unreasonable effort or sound.
 Check paint in areas such as door hinges, that are not visible when doors are closed. *NOTE: Some deliveries have reported incomplete body painting in hidden areas.*
 - [ ] 10.
 Test opening and closing of the frunk.
 Check paint in areas that are not visible when frunk and trunk are closed.  *NOTE: Some deliveries have reported incomplete body painting in hidden areas.*
 - [ ] 11.
 Test opening and closing of the trunk using the auto-close button.
 The door should latch and seal automatically.
 - [ ] 12.
-Check for the towing eye under the frunk mat.
+Check for the "tow eye" in the frunk.
 - [ ] 13.
 Check for the tow harness (if tow hitch was ordered).
 - [ ] 14.
 Ensure door windows auto-close completely when doors are closed.
 - [ ] 15.
 Check for front license plate bracket (if applicable in your state).